Skip to main content

 Biometric features can be recorded for free in Denmark.
 However, it must be done within 14 days after submitting the application.

-27. Is a local contract of employment required in order to obtain a work based visa or work permit?
-Are there salary or other thresholds to be met?
+28. Is a local contract of employment required in order to obtain a work based visa or work permit?
+Are there salary or other thresholds to be met by the migrant?

 In theory no but very often it is required since the terms of employment must correspond to Danish standard but an appendix to the contract can be done instead.